 - Amicalola Falls

-To find more places, check this post from last year on Focus on Forsyth Facebook Group.
+To find more places, check this post from the Focus on Forsyth Facebook Group.

 We’d love to keep adding to this list.
 So please comment and let us know if we are missing a place that’s open on Thanksgiving Day.
 Also, be sure to check with the location by you to make sure they are open before going.

-2. Shop for a Christmas Tree at Bottoms Christmas Tree Farm: This wonderful tree farm opens on Thanksgiving Day.
+2. Shop for a Christmas Tree at Bottoms Christmas Tree Farm: This wonderful tree farm will be open on Thanksgiving Day.
 The will have Christmas Tree Shopping and family farm fun.
 To find other local places to get a tree: Christmas Tree Farms in Forsyth County

 You could also choose another Non-Profit to volunteer at with your family.
 There are many organizations in Forsyth County that could use our help.
 Pick one, call them and see how you can help this year!